-Individuals considered to be members of the family are the employee's spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sister or brother.
+Individuals considered to be members of the family are the employee's spouse or same or opposite sex domestic partner, child, parent, grandparent, grandchild, sibling.
 It also includes individuals in the following relationships with the employee's spouse or domestic partner: child, parent and grandparent.
-"Child" also includes any child residing in the employee's home through foster care, legal guardianship or custody.
-Family members include those persons in a "step" relationship.
+"Child" also includes a child of a legal guardian or de facto parent, regardless of age or dependency status and those to whom the employee is "in loco parentis" or "de facto" parent as well as a child of a legal guardian or de facto parent.
+Parent and Parent in-law also includes de facto parent foster parent, stepparent, or legal guardian.